FAQ - The Museum

 Q. At what age can children visit the Museum without adult supervision?
 Children over the age of 15 may visit the Museum without adult supervision.

 Q. What is the Hafen-Dallin Guild?
 The Hafen-Dallin Guild is the volunteer organization of the Springville Museum of Art.
 All our Museum volunteers are part of this organization.
 The Guild Leadership supports the volunteer program through trainings, recruitment brunches, etc. They also plan and implement annual fundraisers for Museum needs.

 Q. Is there an admission charge?
 The museum is free to the public.

-Q. How can I find out about the Museum's exhibits, education programs, etc.?
-Please check our website, Facebook, and online community calendars for announcements of upcoming events.
+Q. How can I find out about the Museum's exhibitions, education programs, etc.?
+Please check our website, Facebook, Instagram, and online community calendars for announcements of upcoming events.
 You can also sign up for email updates or talk with Museum volunteers or staff to stay up-to-date.

 Q. How is the Museum funded?
 A variety of partnerships fund the Springville Museum of Art, including volunteer and in-kind service, grants, donations, memberships, and the City of Springville.

 Q. What was this building before it was an art museum?
 How old is it?
 From its completion in 1937 the SMA has always been an art museum.
 When it was first built, the Museum was a part of Springville High School.
 The old high school was located east of the Museum before it was razed in the 1970s.
 The high school's theater, music, and art classes were offered periodically in the building.
 The Museum is no longer owned by the school district, but there is still a strong partnership between the school district and the Museum.
 Please refer to the History section on the website or read the 2004 dedication brochure for a more detailed account

 Q. Who designed the structure and in what style?
 Claude Ashworth was the architect.
 The museum is designed in the Spanish colonial-style.